Elevate08/davidspencer.xyz/content/posts/building-custom-docker-image-with-github-actions.md

 At this point you should be able to navigate to the website.
 In my case the url is http://pod1.davidspencer.xyz:8008.

-However, yours would either be http://localhost:8008 or replace localhost with the hostname of your podman host.
+Yours would most likely be http://localhost:8008 or replace localhost with the hostname/ip of your podman host.

 After you have successfully accessed your Hello World!
 Website, you can stop and remove your container